siddhi-bansal/subleasier/README.md

 Use-Cases/Applications (in order of implementation):
 1. DONE: Image recognition to use AI to analyze/tag images of apartments highlighting amenities, overall condition
-2. Predict fair market value
+2. DONE: Predict fair market value
-3. Customize sublease contracts based on user inputs
+3. Image recognition to verify authenticity of images uploaded by users (prevent fraud)
-4. Image recognition to verify authenticity of images uploaded by users (prevent fraud)
+4. Chatbot assistance to help with common queries, guide through app, help find suitable listings
-5. Chatbot assistance to help with common queries, guide through app, help find suitable listings
+5. Sublessees can navigate neighborhood of apartment
-6. Sublessees can navigate neighborhood of apartment
+6. Customize sublease contracts based on user inputs